Love Is Wicked (song)

-"Love Is Wicked" is the second single from Brick & Lace's debut album of the same title.
-The single was recorded over the Diwali Riddim and was released to iTunes on May 22, 2007.
-The song features very similar clap and beats sounds from the "Never Leave You (Uh Oooh, Uh Oooh)" song by Lumidee.
-It is also featured on the Bratz Motion Picture Soundtrack.
-It is a slightly modified version of a song of the same name that Brick & Lace recorded sometime in 2004.
-It sold over 120,000 copies in France during the summer of 2008.
-The song was released in France on September 8, 2008.
+"Love Is Wicked" is a song by Brick & Lace, released to iTunes on May 22, 2007 as the second single from the duo's debut album of the same title.
+The single is a slightly modified version of an earlier recording that Brick & Lace recorded sometime in 2004.
+The song uses the "Diwali Riddim" by Lenky.
+It is also included on the Bratz Motion Picture Soundtrack.
+In France, it was released as a single on September 8, 2008 and sold over 120,000 copies there during the summer of 2008.

 Music video

 The music video for the song has been released.
 It shows the duo dancing, and singing on a summer day.
 The song has been featured on The Sims 2.
-The video was uploaded to YouTube on June 17, 2009 and it currently holds over 166 million views.
+The video was uploaded to YouTube on June 17, 2009 and it currently holds over 234 million views.